 Law Affects Businesses That Buy or Receive Vehicle for Parts, Dismantling and Scrap

-Due to a law the Tennessee General Assembly passed in 2015, any motor vehicle dismantler, recycler or scrap metal processor that is licensed to run a businss in Tennessee must adopt the process described below when purchasing motor vehicles for parts, dismantling or scrap.
+Due to a law the Tennessee General Assembly passed in 2015, any motor vehicle dismantler, recycler or scrap metal processor that is licensed to run a business in Tennessee must adopt the process described below when purchasing motor vehicles for parts, dismantling or scrap.
 Any business that fails to meet these reporting requirements could be subject to a minimum fine of $1,000.
 Please review frequently asked questions about this legislation here.